 Thyroid Cancer Surgery

-Thyroidectomy is a complex type of thyroid cancer surgery that requires a highly refined skill.
-Accessing the thyroid through a small incision in the front of the neck, a surgeon must carefully work around the vocal nerves and other vital structures.
-To ensure the best possible outcome, a patient is advised to work with an experienced specialist who performs a large number of thyroid cancer procedures.
+Thyroid cancer surgery is complex and requires a surgeon with a refined skill set.
+For instance, when performing a thyroidectomy, a surgeon must carefully work around vocal nerves and other vital structures when accessing the thyroid through a small incision in the front of the neck.
+To ensure the best possible outcome, it’s important to work with an experienced specialist who performs a high volume of thyroid cancer procedures.

-At Moffitt Cancer Center, our patients have access to some of the most talented and well-respected surgeons in the world.
-As a high-volume cancer center, we offer a level of surgical expertise that far exceeds that of most other cancer centers.
-Moffitt has earned an outstanding reputation as a leader in performing complex thyroid cancer surgery, as well as conducting groundbreaking research that translates to new and better treatment options for both current and future patients.
-We are now removing tumors that were once considered to be inoperable, and every day we continue to gain ground in finding a cure for cancer.
+Through the Endocrine Oncology Program at Moffitt Cancer Center, patients have access to some of the most talented and well-respected head and neck surgeons in the world.
+As a high-volume cancer center, Moffitt has earned an outstanding reputation as a leader in thyroid cancer treatment, and our renowned surgeons have acquired a level of expertise that far exceeds that of many other surgeons.
+We are now performing complex thyroid cancer surgery to remove tumors that were once considered to be inoperable, and every day we gain ground toward finding a cure.

 If you would like to learn more, you are welcome to request an appointment with an expert at Moffitt by calling 1-888-663-3488 or completing our new patient registration form online.
 In addition to thyroid cancer surgery, we offer other advanced options, such as tyrosine kinase inhibitor (TKI) therapy and radioactive iodine treatment.
 As our patient, you can feel confident that the multispecialty team at Moffitt will begin planning your personalized treatment right away—even before you meet with our team.